Procedure for the payout of dividends for the year 2025

-Dividends will be paid to the shareholders who at the end of the tenth business day following the day of the General Shareholders Meeting that adopted a decision on dividend payment, i.e. on 11th of May 2026 were shareholders of INVL Baltic Real Estate.
+Dividends will be paid to the shareholders who at the end of the tenth business day following the day of the General Shareholders Meeting that adopted a decision on dividend payment, i.e. on 15 May 2026 were shareholders of INVL Baltic Farmland, AB.

-From 22th of May 2026 the dividends will be allocated in the following order:
+From 29 May 2026 the dividends will be allocated in the following order:

-- to the shareholders, who’s INVL Baltic Real Estate shares on behalf of the Company are accounted by the authorised custodian Artea Bankas, AB, the dividend amount, after deduction of Personal or Corporate withholding income tax applicable by the laws of Lithuania, will be transferred to the shareholders’ account with Lithuanian commercial bank as indicated by the shareholders (requests with account indications should be submitted to any branch of Artea Bankas AB.
+- to the shareholders, who’s INVL Baltic Farmland, AB shares on behalf of the Company are accounted by the authorised custodian Artea Bankas AB, the dividend amount, after deduction of Personal or Corporate withholding income tax applicable by the laws of Lithuania, will be transferred to the shareholders’ account with Lithuanian commercial bank as indicated by the shareholders (requests with account indications should be submitted to any branch of Artea Bankas AB.
 The list of the branches of Artea Bankas AB can be found here).

 Procedure for dividends taxation for the year 2025: